 Our street is always filled with adults, children, dogs with their owners and dog with dog walkers, taxis lined up waiting for customers, and even horse-drawn carriages.

-I could also give him the nickname, ‘Personality Plus.’
+I could also give America the nickname, ‘Personality Plus.’
 He makes me laugh.
 He is an upper.
 America aims to please, but he has great inner strength.
 He gives respect, and he wants respect.
 He has great character.
-That’s MOXIE.
+That’s Moxie.

 I have taught him to come and to sit politely beside me in the car.
-Friday, after our two-mile walk, he accompanied me to the Post Office, the dry cleaner, the pet store, the Vet to pick something up and to Gucci.
-He was a perfect little gentleman at six months old.
-He was so well behaved.
-That’s MOXIE.
+A few weeks ago before the Coronavirus struck we took our two-mile walk.
+He accompanied me to the Post Office, the dry cleaner, the pet store, and the vet to pick something up and then to Gucci.
+He is a perfect little gentleman, so well behaved.
+That’s Moxie.

-It has taken me a while to adore America.
+It has taken me a while after Orchid’s death to adore America.
 But, adore him, I do.
-I love and adore him.
 He loves and adores me.
-We have totally bonded.
+We are totally bonded.
 He follows me everywhere, and I love that.
 He makes me feel needed.
-That is wonderful, MOXIE.
+That takes, Moxie.

 Orchid had her own style of MOXIE.
-Orchid’s was soft and feminine and loving.
-She had real MOXIE!
-America’s MOXIE has MOXIE!
+Orchid’s was soft and feminine and loving, yet protective.
+She also had courage, and she would sit by my side as I wrote my musings and I referred to her as my writing partner.
+She had real Moxie!
+America’s Moxie has Moxie!
 You can’t get better than that.

 I have had pets since I was a little girl.
-I know all pooches share a MOXIE characteristic.
+I know all pooches share a Moxie characteristic.
 They have wisdom.
 THAT’S REAL MOXIE.
-And, my darlings, remember, Dog spelled backward is G-d.
+And, my darlings, remember, dog spelled backward is God.